Docker is a good platform for trying out docassemble for the first time. It is also ideal in a production environment.

 AZUREACCOUNTKEY: If you are using Azure blob storage, set this to the account key.

-The following options are useful for pre-populating a fresh
+The following options are “setup” parameters that are useful for

-persistent volumes, or you have set the options above for
+Note: if you are using persistent volumes, or you have set the

-configuration file exists in your cloud storage, the values in that
+and a configuration file exists in your cloud storage, the values

-configuration file will take precedence over any values you specify
+in that configuration file will take precedence over any values you

 DBHOST: The hostname of the PostgreSQL server.
 Keep undefined or set to